Matpetitj/custom-lib-modal/README.md

 ## Styling

-The component includes its own default styles via `modal.css`, but you can override them using props or your own CSS.
+The components includes his own main style, please use the props to modify it and don't override the CSS.

 ## Repository